 Figure out what you can learn from each experience and what you can do to be a stronger contender when the next opportunity comes up.
 Keep your long-term career in mind, and do not take one setback personally.
 Actively work on replacing your internal talk track and identify a few things you are grateful for and that you were able to do that day or week– no matter how seemingly small of insignificant they may seem.

-Imagine how many more opportunities would we have to consider and experiences would we be able to enjoy if we could reframe risk taking (responsibly!) and failure as positives to be explored and not as negatives to be avoided at all costs.
+Imagine how many more opportunities we could consider, and experiences we could enjoy if we reframe risk taking and failure as positives to be explored and not as negatives to be avoided at all costs.

 What would you try next if fear of failure wasn’t holding you back?